Fredricho/Yoga-Online/README.md

 ## Future Features
 * To offer live online classes, both in group and individual classes with a scheme and a program that the user can follow for maximal progress.
 * A webshop with Yoga-essentials products, to become a full-service site.
-*  Some more videos, were the teachers can introduce themselves and the techniques being tutored.
+*  Some more videos, where the teachers can introduce themselves and the techniques being tutored.
-* Monthly meetups i different places around the globe, to let the user have the possibility to connect further.
+* Monthly meetups in different places around the globe, to give the user the possibility to connect further.

 ## Technologies Used
-* HTML5 - Proides the structure for the site.
+* HTML5 - Provides the structure for the site.
 * CSS - Provides the styling for the site.
-* Balsamiq - Used to make a sketch of the page.
+* Balsamiq - Used to sketch the page.
 * Gitpod - Used to deploy the site.
 * Github - Used to host the site and make edits.